 What is this programme designed to achieve?

 This programme is designed to give you the opportunity to:

-- Critically reflect upon the causes, seriousness, and urgency of the current episode of environmental and climatic change with respect to how these factors influence sustainability thinking and adaptation. - 2.
-Hone your ability to identify and appraise the complex influences that political, ethical, legal, social, cultural and non-cultural, factors and opinions, related to environmental and climatic change, have on the sustainability and adaptation related, practice and research. - Develop evaluation skills of complex issues to become systematic, iterative, imaginative and creative, in order that you can make sound judgements within the limits of uncertainty and incomplete data and become a self-reflective practitioner or researcher who can communicate opinions and conclusions clearly to specialist and non-specialist audiences. - 4.
-Undertake an extended independent piece of original research and writing upon a topic of your choosing within the field of sustainability and adaptation. - 5.
-Develop self-confidence and an ability to act on your own initiative, to prepare you for the rigours and demands of employment or further postgraduate study in the discipline of sustainability and adaptation. - 6.
-Make informed decisions based upon an appraisal of the academic content combined with practical experience and directed research, in order that you may develop the ability to synergise theory and practical knowledge domains into a deep and holistic understanding. - 7.
-Analyse with increased awareness your personal competences in order that you can realise your potential for self-development and become independent, lifelong self-reflective learners and practitioners in your areas of interest.
+- Critically reflect upon the causes, seriousness, and urgency of the current episode of environmental and climatic change with respect to how these factors influence sustainability thinking and adaption. - Hone your ability to identify and appraise the complex influences that political, ethical, legal, social, cultural and non-cultural, factors and opinions, related to environmental and climatic change, have on the sustainability and adaptation related, practice and research. - Develop evaluation skills of complex issues to become systematic, iterative, imaginative and creative, in order that you can make sound judgements within the limits of uncertainty and incomplete data and become a self-reflective practitioner or researcher who can communicate opinions and conclusions clearly to specialist and non-specialist audiences. - Undertake an extended independent piece of original research and writing on a topic of their choosing within the field of sustainability and adaptation.

+- Develop self-confidence and an ability to act on own initiative, to prepare the student for the rigours and demands of employment or further postgraduate study in areas related to sustainability and adaptation. - Make informed decisions based upon an appraisal of the academic content combined with practical experience and directed research, in order that the student may develop the ability to synergise theory and practice knowledge domains into a deep and holistic understanding. - Analyse with increased awareness your personal competences in order that you can realise your potential for self-development and become an independent lifelong self-reflective learner and practitioner in your area of chosen interest.

-What you will learn:
+What will you learn?